firelight-cs/UnityShaders/README.md

 ### Obra-Dinn dithering
+    * To be added

 ### Blackhole shader (aka Outer Wilds)
+    * Currently working on the URP version using only ShaderGraph nodes Can be easily implemented using custom function to calculate sphere raycast Basically, displays the background on the sphere's UV with some distortion strength.
+So it depends on sphere's UV and amount of polygons.
+Recommend to use sphere with at least >10.000 polygons and flipped normals.
+Also make sure to render opaque textures first in your render settings (e.g. PC_Render)

 ### Skybox shader (procedural)
+    * To be updated

 ---

 ## TOBEFIXED shaders
     1. Outline per object shader
+    2. Blackhole shader can be updated to emulate outer wilds blackhole effects (such as mirroring)

 ## TOBEADDED
     1. .unitypackage file format to import all shaders